home lab

 Pros of Open Server Racks:

-3. Cost Efficiency: Open server racks are typically less expensive than their closed counterparts, making them a financially viable choice for many users.
+3. Cost: Open server racks are typically less expensive than their closed counterparts, making them a financially viable choice for many users.

 Cons of Open Server Racks:

-1. Exposure to Hazards: The open design of these racks leaves your networking equipment vulnerable to environmental elements such as dust and potential accidents like spills.
+1. Exposed: The open design of these racks leaves your networking equipment exposed to to dust and other accidental things like spills

-3. Harder aesthetics – They are difficult to make the cabling look good since everything is openly visible
+3. Aesthetics – They are difficult to make the cabling look good since everything is openly visible

 Closed (Cabinet) Racks

-Cabinet racks, also known as closed server racks, are equipped with enclosing sides, a top, and a front door that’s typically lockable.
+Cabinet racks, also known as closed server racks, are set up with enclosing sides, a top, and a front door that’s typically lockable.
 These server racks mirror mini data center cabinets, offering extra protection and security for your servers and networking equipment.

 Closed rack or cabinet rack Sysracks closed home server rack